usc-sail/barista/README.md

     brew install cmake automake libtool boost graphviz

-We provide a Makefile for installing Kaldi, libcppa and GraphViz under `barista/tools` directory (recommended).
+We provide a Makefile for installing Kaldi, libcppa and GraphViz under `barista/tools` directory.
+We recommend installing Kaldi and libcppa using this makefile.
+If for some reason you cannot install GraphViz (>=2.30) using the system package manager, you can install it using this Makefile.
+If you do so, don't forget to add `--with-graphviz=tools/graphviz` option when calling the barista configure script.

 If you already have a recent version of Kaldi trunk (revision >= 3755) installed at another location, you may skip installing Kaldi and provide this location to barista configure script using `--with-kaldi` option.
-Barista depends on the `kaldi-online` library and the portaudio installation provided by Kaldi.
-If you choose to use an existing Kaldi installation, make sure you have that library and portaudio installed.
+Barista links against the static versions of standard Kaldi libraries, the optional `kaldi-online` library and the portaudio library installed by Kaldi.
+If you choose to use an existing Kaldi installation, make sure you have the static versions of those libraries installed.

 Similarly, if you already have a libcppa V0.8.1 installation that was compiled with g++ >= 4.7, you may skip installing libcppa and provide this location to barista configure script using `--with-libcppa` option.
-If for some reason you cannot install GraphViz (>=2.30) to a standard location using the system package manager, you can install it under `barista/tools` directory using this Makefile.
-If you do so, don't forget to add `--with-graphviz=tools/graphviz` option when calling the barista configure script.
+Barista links against the libcppa_static library.
+If you choose to use an existing libcppa installation, make sure you have the static version of the library installed.

     cd barista
     make -C tools -j 4 kaldi                # 4 jobs will be run in parallel make -C tools -j 4 libcppa CXX=g++-4.8  # g++ >= 4.7 required for libcppa make -C tools -j 4 graphviz             # if not already installed

-This Makefile uses checkmarks to avoid reinstalling things that were already successfully installed in case one of the later installation steps fails.
+We use checkmarks to avoid reinstalling things that were already successfully installed in case one of the later installation steps fails.
 If you want to rerun earlier steps, say for reinstalling with a different compiler, don't forget to call the relevant clean target first.
-For instance, for rebuilding Kaldi:
+For instance, for rebuilding
+Kaldi:

     make -C tools kaldi/clean
     make -C tools -j 4 kaldi